BartoszJanota/automan-debugger/README.md

 ###Let's try AID

-Most recent version of AID is availabel on `http` branch.
-Checkout `http` branch and try this plugin.
+Most recent version of AID is availabel on `http-easy-build` branch.
+Checkout `http-easy-build` branch and try this plugin.

+####Attach Scala SDK

+Just righ-click the plugin module in the Project view and select Open Module Settings, choose .
+Click on the Green Plus Button (+) and choose Scala SDK.
+You should add (or download) `scala-sdk-2.11.4` library.
+Other essentail libraries are attached to the repository.

 ####Create a plugin archive